-The CDAC Network believes that information and communication is aid.
+The CDAC Network believes that communication is aid.

 Information can save lives and help mitigate risk.
 It is essential that the right people get the right information at the right time through the right channels.
 Knowing what's happening, where to go for assistance, how to avoid further risk, and who to call for help is crucial for a community’s survival and recovery.

 Not only this, but communities must play a larger role than simply recipients of aid.
 People affected by crisis should be powerful actors in deciding how the recovery happens; be able to start conversations with agencies providing aid; have a role in determining what agencies are doing; and be able to provide feedback that is taken into account.

 In the midst of a disaster, it is affected communities who have the deepest and most immediate knowledge about their greatest needs.